Infusing model predictive control into meta-reinforcement learning for mobile robots in dynamic environments: Introduction

+The meta-learned policy is then used to control the robot without activating the MPC module to save computation time during meta-testing.
+Thus, our controller is executed in a model-free manner.
+We further propose an online adaptation scheme that frequently updates the latent context variable within the same episode.
+This enables the robot to adapt to a new task in a single trajectory, and thus it is useful in practical navigation problems in which it is difficult to repeat the same task.

-Overall, our method benefits from the following complementary roles of MPC and PEARL: \begin{itemize} \item The MPC module improves the learning performance and stability of PEARL by generating high-performance control samples.
-The MPC controller also assists the meta-learned policy to efficiently guide the robot during adaptation.
+Overall, our method benefits from the following complementary roles of MPC and PEARL: \begin{itemize} \item The MPC module exploits the system dynamics of the robot when generating control actions in transition samples.
+It encourages exploration of potentially high-reward regions, thereby improving learning stability and reducing the conservativeness of PEARL.

-\item Whenever the meta-learned policy is activated, it saves the significant computational effort needed to generate an MPC action.
-Furthermore, the meta-learned policy makes up for inefficient MPC actions caused by obstacles not encountered within the prediction horizon.
+\item PEARL makes up for suboptimal MPC actions caused by obstacles not encountered within the limited prediction horizon.
+Furthermore, it allows us to deactivate the MPC module during meta-testing, thereby significantly reducing computational effort in real-time motion control. \end{itemize}

-\end{itemize} The performance of our method has been tested using a simulation study for a service robot adapting to various restaurant environments.
-The results of our experiments indicate that our method outperforms both of the baseline methods, PEARL and MPC.
+The performance of our method has been tested on two service robot scenarios with ($i$) synthetic movements of obstacles in a restaurant and ($ii$) real-world pedestrian motion data on a sidewalk, using a variety of performance metrics to evaluate the safety and efficiency of trajectories.
+The results indicate that our method outperforms all baselines in terms of learning efficiency and navigation quality.
+Specifically, the travel time is reduced by more than $35\%$ compared to the baselines, and the collision rate of the resulting trajectory is as low as $1\%$.